 The property owner/manager may not ask the nature or severity of the disability.

 Reasonable Accommodations and Modifications must be granted as soon as possible unless they would impose an undue financial and administrative burden on the housing provider or require a fundamental change in the nature of the program.

 Interactive Process.
 If the accommodation or modification cannot be granted as requested, property management staff must engage in an “interactive” process with the tenant.
 This means that working together, the property management staff and tenant will try to come up with an alternative to the request that would meet the tenant’s needs.

 Who is Responsible for the Cost?
-Generally, in affordable housing financed by the City, CRA/LA, or bond-financed, the housing provider is responsible for the costs associated with a reasonable accommodation or modification.
+Generally, in affordable housing financed or assisted by a program administered by the City or CRA/LA, including bond-financing, the housing provider is responsible for the costs associated with a reasonable accommodation or modification.